luslab/oz-bulk-rnaseq/README.md

 quotation marks: use ` and not ' or "

 no `<>` needed
-must use Ensembl FASTA file with Ensemble GTF file.
-You cannot mix Ensembl with UCSC without modifying first and this isn't advised as they have different scaffolds.

 Check it is running using `myq`
 If it isn’t seen there then `ls` the folder → look for output file named “slurm…”